gitcnd/Math-Spiral/README.md

 Return a new C<Math::Spiral> object.

-Optional arguments for computation of C<NextEq> coordinates and their
+Optional arguments for computation of NextEq() coordinates and their
 defaults:

     a: 1